Teach n Go

 Flexible Schedules

-Some learning institutions offer schedules with built-in flex time.
-This allows students to customize part of their day for electives, independent study, or athletics.
-Schools with larger enrolment numbers often use this model to manage class sizes, staffing, and resources effectively.
+Some institutions build in flex time so students can customise part of their day for electives, independent study, or athletics.
+Larger schools often use this to manage enrolment, staffing, and resources more effectively.

 Block Schedules vs. Traditional Periods: Which Works Best?